karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

   run.karl.graphqlblogpost.RootQueryResolver.bye
 ```

-As soon as you add a resolver, be in a query resolver, mutation or object resolver, `graphql-java-tools` is going to scan all beans of type `GraphQLQueryResolver`, `GraphQLMutationResolver` and `GraphQLResolver<T>` for your implementation.
+As soon as you add a resolver, whether a query resolver, mutation resolver or object resolver, `graphql-java-tools` is going to scan all components of type `GraphQLQueryResolver`, `GraphQLMutationResolver` and `GraphQLResolver<T>` for your implementation.
 If it at start-up time can't find it, it's going to fail.
-Nice!
 Keep in mind that the more resolvers you have provided, the longer the stack trace is going to be.

 Let us update our query resolver with `getBye()`